 You can participate!

-You may be able to take part in this study if the following statements are true:
+You may be able to take part in a C-MERIT study if any of the following statements are true:

 - You have bloody, brown, or clear water colored nipple discharge, especially if it keeps coming back and appears only on one side.